|In a speech before the European Parliament, over a quarter of a century ago in May of 1990, Czech

 latest information on the ever-changing bar and club scene before a night out.

-The infamous Pinocchio has also changed its name and is under new management.
+The infamous Pinocchio bar of years ago has also changed its name and is under new management.
 It's now Club Temple.
 It's still a bar for rentboys and their admirers.

 VIP Parking area at Termix.